 The last Adam – Christ – became a life-giving spirit.

 The first Adam was himself bound by and under natural law.
-The last Adam was divine., the author of natural law and in His divinity not bound by it in the slightest.
+The last Adam was divine, the author of natural law and in His divinity not bound by it in the slightest.
 Fully God, He took on human nature and flesh in order to free us from sin and the devil.
+His humanity was of course under natural law as Adam’s was.

 Speaking of our bodies Paul says: